Shark tunnel

 A shark tunnel (or aquarium tunnel, acrylic tunnel and exhibit tunnel) is an underwater tunnel that passes through an aquarium, typically with sharks and related aquatic life.

 They are usually made of thick acrylic glass.
+The first aquarium tunnel in the world was installed in 1985 at Kelly Tarlton's Underwater World in Auckland, New Zealand.

 Most aquarium tunnels are cylindrical in shape, though tunnels can be made elliptical (to make them wider and still keep the top of the tunnel closer to the visitors), or even square.

 List of aquariums with shark tunnels

 This list is sorted alphabetically by aquarium name.

 † — Estimated based on top of tunnel being 4 ft under the surface and 9 ft to bottom of tunnel.